gusdleon/umbrajs-three/readme.md

           modelID: '699980469', },                              // Model ID
         { wasmURL: 'umbra.wasm' })                              // WebAsm source gets downloaded separately

 Note that we use `await` in the example so you need to call it inside an async function.
-See `test.html` for an example.

 ---